itsurfavsong/mysqlforbm/troubleshooting-sql-errors/issue_2.md

 **⚠️ Why the Error Happens** <br>
 You can’t use avg_salary_per_dpt in the WHERE clause because SQL evaluates WHERE before the SELECT list.
 The alias doesn’t exist yet at that stage.

-**solution:**
+**solution:** <br>
 I initially wrote the same subquery in the WHERE clause instead of using its alias, but it didn’t seem efficient.
-So I ended up rewriting it as a JOIN instead of a subquery
+So I ended up rewriting it as a JOIN instead of a subquery.

 ### Corrected Query:
 ```sql